How Wood Pellet Cat Litter Works

 - The video does not show this, but the final step would be to add some fresh pellets.

-When dealing with pellet litter, you might prefere to use a scoop with larger holes.
 Other cat owners have opted for a litter box with a built in sifter.
 This can speed up the process, and some think it makes cleaning the litter box easier.
 Read more about sifting litter boxes for pine pellets here: What Is The Best Litter Box For Pine Pellet Cat Litter?

 How often to change wood pellet cat litter